 Form I-129/I-129S Pilot Program for Canadian L-1 Nonimmigrants

 The USCIS California Service Center (CSC) and the U.S. Customs and Border Protection (CBP) Blaine, Washington, port of entry (POE) are participating in a joint agency pilot program for Canadian citizens seeking L-1 nonimmigrant status under the North American Free Trade Agreement (NAFTA).
-This pilot program was originally scheduled to run from April 30, 2018 through Oct.
-31, 2018, but has been extended to run for an additional 6 months through April 30, 2019.
+This pilot program was scheduled to run until April 30, 2019, but USCIS and CBP have extended it to run for an additional year, through April 30, 2020.
 The pilot is designed to evaluate how long USCIS needs to adjudicate these petitions and whether USCIS can support CBP through remote adjudications.
 Ultimately, the goal is to increase consistency in adjudication of L-1 petitions and facilitate the adjudication and admission process of Canadians traveling to the United States as L-1 nonimmigrants.

 The Pilot Program